-Enchanted Valley Trail is a 30.8 mile moderately trafficked out and back trail located near Forks, WA that features a river and is rated as difficult.
+Enchanted Valley Trail is a 30.8 mile moderately trafficked out and back trail located near Forks, Washington that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until September.

 From Forks, south on U.S. 101 to South Shore Road.
 Turn left and drive 18.5 miles to Graves Creek Ranger Station and the trailhead.

 We started off at the Graves Creek Trailhead.
 The trailhead itself is closed to traffic.
 Due to a washout.
 We parked two miles down the road to plan that into your trip.

 First night we got to Pyrites.
 Note: downed trees and a lot of scrambling between Camp Oneill and Pyrites.
 Drains your energy especially w a loaded pack.
 Noname Creek is a perfect place to load up on water before camping at Pyrites.
 Water access can be tricky there.
 Woke up to a herd of elk and their babies playing around the brush and downed trees.
 It was a beautiful way to start the day.

 Second day we headed to Enchanted Valley from Pyrites where we encountered some rain, so took cover under the chalet shelter built for hikers.
 Rain subsided and off we went to Anderson Pass, spotting several herds of more elk and 3 bears.
 Anderson Pass is an ass kicker.
 That was a 9 hour day traveling 8.5 miles.
 3700 elevation gain in what felt like the last 3 miles.
 Glad it was overcast skies and not scorching hot.
 Stayed on the pass and suffered thru and very rainy night.
 Only water source is a pond.
 Keep that in mind.